Tomic-Riedel/Flutter-Roadmap/Another Drafts/Building and Deployment for a Web App.md

 **NOTE: You can edit the html tags of the index.html file like title,  and description content, for more details.**

-¡Now you are ready to deploy your Flutter Web App!
+Now you are ready to deploy your Flutter Web App!
 Push your files into your repository, then go to **Settings** in your GitHub repo, and find the headland **GitHub Pages**; on it, activate the GitHub Page option reading the **docs/** on the **master branch**.
 <hr>